 A Taste of Place The Livermore Valley is famous for its gravelly, sandy loam soils, strikingly similar to the Médoc in Bordeaux.
 The austere, gravelly and rocky top soil causes excellent drainage and low water retention which encourage roots to delve deep into rich subsoils to find nourishment.
 Struggling vines concentrate on putting flavor in the grapes instead of growing leaves—ideal for developing exquisite, flavorful and balanced fruit which gives the wines of our region much of their personality and character.

-THE CONCANNON DIFFERENCE In all the Livermore Valley, Concannon Vineyard has the most consistent 150 acres of gravel—to pea gravel—to small rock gravel which makes the Concannon estate unique for consistency and uniformity.
+The Concannon Difference In all the Livermore Valley, Concannon Vineyard has some of the most consistent 150 acres of gravel—from pea gravel to small rock gravel, which makes the Concannon estate unique for consistency and uniformity.
 This means that all the vines perform equally, and every berry ripens together.
 This is of enormous value to winemakers.
 What defines a classic vintage is that every berry has uniformity which makes for outstanding, premium wines.

 The Livermore Valley has a beautiful, Mediterranean climate of dry, sunny summers and wet winters ― perfect for optimal winegrowing.
 The valley’s east-west orientation allows coastal fog and marine breezes to come in from the Pacific Ocean and San Francisco Bay which cool the valley’s warm air.
 This results in a unique 40 degree temperature swing between days and nights, creating ideal conditions for producing fully-ripened, balanced fruit and a long growing season.

 “The combination of bright light, heat, and strong winds, followed by nighttime cooling, plus the valley’s shallow soil, is reminiscent of parts of southern France.” -The Wine Bible, 2nd Edition, by Karen MacNeil